bmitch/churn-php/README.md

 * Currently does not work on Windows command line.
 See [#71](https://github.com/bmitch/churn-php/issues/71) for more details.
 * Your project uses Git as version control system.

-If you want to use `churn-php` in Symfony project, your Symfony components version must be 3.3 or higher.
+If you want to install `churn-php` in Symfony project, your Symfony components version must be 3.3 or higher.

 ## How to Install? ##
 Install via Composer: